This article has links to products and services we love, which we may make commission from.

 Taylor Creek Visitor Center

-Autumn is the best time to visit Lake Tahoe for fall colors, especially if you are a fan of aspen foliage.
+Autumn is the best time to visit Lake Tahoe for fall colors, especially if you like aspen foliage.

 The crowds are gone, the temperatures are crisp and pleasant, and the aspens provide yellow pops of cheery color.